MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/security.md

 >Applies to: Azure Stack HCI, version 20H2; Windows Server 2019

 This topic provides security considerations and recommendations related to the Azure Stack HCI operating system:
 - Part 1 covers basic security tools and technologies to harden the operating system, and protect data and identities to efficiently build a secure foundation for your organization.
-It includes resources available through the Azure Security Center.
+- Part 2 covers resources available through the Azure Security Center.
-- Part 2 covers more advanced security considerations to further strengthen the security posture of your organization in these areas.
+- Part 3 covers more advanced security considerations to further strengthen the security posture of your organization in these areas.

 ## Why are security considerations important?
 Security affects everyone in your organization from upper-level management to the information worker.
 Inadequate security is a real risk for organizations, as a security breach can potentially disrupt all normal business and bring your organization to a halt.
 The sooner that you can detect a potential attack, the faster you can mitigate any compromise in security.